Luyanda-web09/Introduction-to-AI-IBM-/README.md

 The chatbot industry is moving towards more human-like interactions, utilizing sentiment analysis to gauge customer emotions.
 There is potential for chatbots to automate internal tasks in businesses, enhancing efficiency and streamlining processes.

-the functionality and benefits of chatbots in various business scenarios.
+The functionality and benefits of chatbots in various business scenarios.

 Understanding Chatbots